caseyscarborough/instagram/README.md

 ### Users API Methods

-You can access various information about Instagram users by issuing the following commands:
+You can access various information about Instagram users by using the following methods:

 ```ruby
 # Get a user information by id or username.